ZacharieTFR/WeatherApp-React/README.md

 ## Weather app

-Fetch real-time weather of choosen cities.
+Fetch real-time weather of chosen cities.

-This app is under development
+This app is under development with [ReactJS](https://reactjs.org/) + [Material-Ui](https://material-ui.com/) .

-The real-time weather is fetched from [weatherbit.io](https://weatherbit.io) API
+The real-time weather is fetched from [weatherbit.io](https://weatherbit.io) API.

 ## TODO: